use-ink/ink-docs/versioned_docs/version-5.x/linter/overview.md

 ## Usage
 The linter operates via `cargo-contract`.

+By default, the linter is executed only for the RISC-V target, while for the WASM target, it is not executed unless specifically requested by the user.

-To perform an analysis, run the following command within the contract directory:
+To perform a build with extra code analysis, run the following command within the contract directory:

 ```
 cargo contract build --lint